ManthanThakor/RealTimeNotificationOrderManagementSystem-/README.md

 This is a simple implementation of a Real-Time Notification System in C# for order management.
 The system uses C# events and delegates to notify different services (Email, SMS) when an order is placed, shipped, or delivered.

+## Problem Statement

+Real-Time Notification System Using Events and Delegates in C#

+Scenario:
+An online shopping application needs a notification system to inform users about the progress of their orders.
+Notifications should be sent via email and SMS when the following events occur:

+1. Order Placed: Notify when the order is successfully placed.
+2. Order Shipped: Notify when the order is shipped.
+3. Order Delivered: Notify when the order is delivered.

+The application should use delegates and events to handle the notifications efficiently.
+Multiple subscribers (like email and SMS services) should receive updates whenever an event occurs.

 ## Features

 - **Real-time notifications**: The system notifies via Email and SMS using events when certain actions (Order Placed, Order Shipped, Order Delivered) occur.